pogipop/cloudron/docs/references/selfhosting.md

     local files.
 We achieve this using Linux Containers.
 *   Apps run with a read-only rootfs preventing attacks where the application code can be tampered with.
 *   Apps can only connect to addons like databases, LDAP, email relay using authentication.
+*   Apps are run with an AppArmor profile that disables many system calls and restricts access to `proc` and `sys` filesystems.
+*   Most apps are run as non-root user.
+In the future, we intend to implement user namespaces.

 ## Email